expectedbehavior/acts_as_archival/README.md

 Any dependent-destroy AAA model associated to an AAA model will be archived with its parent.

-_If you're stuck on Rails 3.0x/2, check out the available branches._
+_If you're stuck on Rails 3.0x/2, check out the available branches, which are no longer in active development._

 ## Example